Google Assistant Ranks Highest In ‘Smart Speaker IQ Test’ Against Siri, Cortana, & Alexa

-For the second year in a row, Google Assistant has taken home the crown as the smartest of the smart speakers in a battle against Amazon Alexa, Apple’s Siri, and Microsoft’s Cortana.
+For the second year in a row, Google Assistant has taken home the crown as the smartest of the virtual assistants in a battle against Amazon Alexa, Apple’s Siri, and Microsoft’s Cortana.
 During Loup Ventures’ second annual “Smart Speaker IQ Test,” the four virtual assistants were asked 800 questions.
 Google Assistant understood 100 percent of the questions, and answered nearly 88 percent of the questions correctly, according to 9to5Google.

 The research-driven venture capital firm’s test was conducted using four leading smart speakers: Apple HomePod, Amazon Echo, Google Home, and Harman Kardon Invoke (powered by Microsoft’s Cortana).

-Loup Ventures explained that they conduct frequent tests in order to “better understand the practical use cases of AI and the emergence of voice as a computing input,” according to the official report.
+Loup Ventures explained that they conduct frequent tests in order to “better understand the practical use cases of AI and the emergence of voice as a computing input,” according to the company’s official report.

 Google Assistant led the way in answering questions from four out of the five categories, falling behind in commands, where Siri answered 88 percent of questions correctly.
 Loup Ventures noted that this may be due to the large amount of music-related questions that the command set included, which Apple’s HomePod specializes in.